Employment Law (Corporate)

 The BC Employment Standards Act

-The Employment Standards Act and Regulations are responsible for regulating the majority of interactions occurring between employers and employees in BC workplaces.
-The purpose of this BC employment law is to set out the minimum standards expected of employers operating within the province and to promote the fair treatment of employees and employers.
+The Employment Standards Act and Regulations are responsible for regulating the majority of interactions occurring between both employers and employees in BC workplaces.
+The purpose of this BC employment law is to set out the minimum standards expected of employers operating within the province and also promotes fair treatment of employees and employers.

 The BC Employment Standards Act contains a number of provisions regarding hiring practices.
 For instance, it forbids the practice of hiring children less than 15 years of age in certain circumstances, charging employees for the privilege of being hired, and falsely representing the needs, wages, type of work, or availability of a position.